ucsc-ospo/ucsc-ospo.github.io/README.md

 ## Website framework

-This website is based on [Wowchemy](https://wowchemy.com), a website framework using [Hugo](https://github.com/gohugoio/hugo) that can be deployed with GitHub and Netlify.
+This website is based on [Hugo Blox](https://hugoblox.com), a website framework using [Hugo](https://github.com/gohugoio/hugo) that can be deployed with GitHub and Netlify.
 The theme of the OSPO website is the [Research Group Theme](https://research-group.netlify.app/).